-- If either of the RSA or ECDSA key pair is invalid then all CSPs shall be zeroized and the PSD shall pass in the Faulted state.
+• If the RSA key pair is invalid then all CSPs shall be zeroized and the PSD shall pass in the Faulted state.
 The validity of a key pair shall be determined by a pairwise consistency check, i.e. the encryption of a plaintext value and decryption of the cipher text value.
-This check shall be performed at the generation of each new key pair and at power up. - Before generating the private/public keys and secret keys using the Approved random number generator, the PSD shall perform the continuous random number generator test, as defined in reference for conditional self-tests, for every number generated and shall pass in the Faulted state if it fails.
+This check shall be performed at the generation of each new key pair and at power up.

+• Before generating the private/public keys and secret keys using the Approved random number generator, the PSD shall perform the continuous random number generator test, as defined in reference for conditional self-tests, for every number generated and shall pass in the Faulted state if it fails.